-The US presidential election is held every four years on the first Tuesday after the first Monday in November.
-In 2024, Election Day is November 5.
-The president elected in 2024 will begin their four-year term on January 20, 2025.
+Every four years, the US presidential election takes place on the first Tuesday after the first Monday in November.
+In 2024, it will be November 5.
+The president elected in 2024 will start their four-year term on January 20, 2025.

-• Democratic candidate: President Joe Biden is seeking re-election.
+- Democratic candidate: President Joe Biden is running for re-election.

-Other candidates from third parties and independent groups may also run, but the main race is between the Democratic and Republican nominees.
+- The other candidates from third parties and independent groups may also file, but the actual electoral contest will be between the Democratic and Republican candidates nominated

 3. The Primary Elections